 See where your state falls.
-To date, 28 states have some protections in place to protect patients from surprise medical bills.
+To date, more than half of all states have some protections in place to protect patients from surprise medical bills.
 But these state laws vary dramatically.
 Some states have comprehensive protections while others have far more limited protections.
 CHIR created an interactive map for The Commonwealth Fund.
 Click here to learn more about how your state addresses surprise medical bills.

 Considerations for policymakers.
 Not all state laws are created equal when it comes to protecting patients from surprise medical bills.
-State laws can vary in significant ways by, for instance, only applying to emergency situations or to certain types of health insurance plans.
-As a result, some states go much further than others in protecting patients from surprise medical bills.
-Check out these key issues that state policymakers should consider when developing surprise medical bill laws.
+State laws can vary in significant ways by, for instance, only applying to emergency situations or to certain types of health insurance plans–or by including a payment standard or independent dispute resolution.
+Learn about these and other key issues, including how state laws interact with the No Surprises Act, that state policymakers should consider when developing surprise medical bill laws.

 Support for state policymakers.
 Our experts are here to help state policymakers understand and address surprise medical bills.
 We work closely with state leaders to provide legal and policy technical assistance and help identify solutions that meet each state’s unique needs.
 Learn more about how we can help support your policy goals.